 - Test and optimize network systems, perform maintenance, and troubleshoot computer networks

-Employment of computer support specialists is projected to increase 11% from 2016 to 2026, faster than average, according to the BLS.
+Employment of computer support specialists is projected to increase 8% from 2019 to 2029, much faster than average, according to the BLS.
 Education requirements vary based on the skills needed for the position, but an associate’s degree in information technology may qualify you for some computer support specialist positions.

 Want to Enter the World of IT or Grow Your IT Career?